angular-gantt/angular-gantt/README.md

 - **width** (default: `0` = Disabled)

-  Width of the gantt, 1 being 1em.
+  Width of the gantt in `px`.
 If defined, `columns-width` will have no effect.

 - **weekend-days** (default: `[0,6]`)